hannahakhtar/project-1/README.md

 ### Alien Movement

-The initial of the aliens were determined by creating an array and hard coding the index of the start position it related to within the cells array.
+The alien starting position were determined by creating an array and hard coding the index of the start position it related to within the cells array.

-Direction was set using a global variable (let direction = 1) and the function alienMovement determined whether the aliens were to move left or right; if the aliens were at the left of the grid, they were to move right, and vice versa.
-If the aliens had reached the edge of the grid, they moved down a column, which was determined by direction equalling the value of the width (20).
+Direction was set using a global variable (let direction = 1) and the function alienMovement determined whether the aliens were to move left or right.
+The modulus operator was used to detemine if the aliens had reached either side of the grid and which way they were to move next (down and then left or right).

 ```js
 function alienMovement() {